OldSurferDude/Energy-Meter/README.md

 # Read more [here](https://docs.google.com/document/d/1Qb_S8iBt4_zRzbYbtjIBpqug_ZvvkmUpOjDa-rYTmhk/edit?usp=sharing)

 # Note:  This is a work in progress.
 The .ino version 14 only reports power.
-Energy, Vrms, Irms, VA and power factor will be easy to calculate
+Energy, Vrms, Irms, VA and power factor will be easy to calculate.
+I've never designed a PCB and this project screems for one.
+I could use some help on that.